bianca9901/django-project/TESTING.md

 ### Testing responsiveness

 **I tested all pages on the website using [Google Dev Tools](https://developer.chrome.com/docs/devtools/) by dragging the viewport back and forth and by simulating different built-in devices.
-This process provided valuable insights during development, which led me to implement specific media queries to ensure a seamless user experience across all devices.**
+This process provided valuable insights during development, which led me to implement specific styling choices to ensure a seamless user experience across all devices.**

 ![dev-tools](documentation/testing/responsiveness-testing.png)